rancher/windows/docs/active-directory/core-concepts/02-active-directory-domains-data-accounts-and-controllers.md

 3. Operations Masters
     1. These types are responsible for maintaining consistency across the entire database.
 There are five sub-roles, each focusing on maintaining consistency with a particular aspect of the database.
-All operations related to a particular role will be routed only to a controller with that role.
+All operations related to a particular role will be routed only to a controller with that role, if one exists.
 This ensures conflicts and duplicate records are avoided.
         1. Schema Master
             1. Responsible for handling schema changes across the entire forest
         2. Domain Naming Master
             1. Responsible for handling domain CRUD across the entire forest
         3. Relative ID Master
-            1. The **relative identifier (RID) operations master** allocates blocks of RIDs to each domain controller in the domain.
-Whenever a domain controller creates a new security principal, such as a user, group, or computer object, it assigns the object a unique security identifier (SID).
-This SID consists of a domain SID, which is the same for all security principals created in the domain, and a RID, which uniquely identifies each security principal created in the domain.
+            1. The **relative identifier (RID) operations master** allocates blocks of RIDs to each Domain Controller in the domain.
+Whenever a Domain Controller creates a new security principal, such as a user, group, or computer object, it assigns the object a **unique security identifier (SID)**.
+This **SID** consists of a domain **SID**, which is the same for all security principals created in the domain, and a **RID**, which uniquely identifies each security principal created in the domain.
         4. Primary Domain Controller Emulator
             1. **The primary domain controller (PDC) emulator operations master**.
 The PDC emulator receives preferential replication of password changes that are performed by other domain controllers in the domain, and it is the source for the latest password information whenever a logon attempt fails as a result of a bad password.
-It is a preferred point of administration for services (examples are Group Policy and Distributed File System, DFS).
+It is a preferred point of administration for services (examples are Group Policy and Distributed File System (DFS)).
 For this reason, of all operations master roles, the PDC emulator operations master role has the highest impact on the performance of the domain controller that hosts that role.
 The PDC emulator in the forest root domain is also the default Windows Time service (W32time) time source for the forest.
         5. Infrastructure Master
-            1. The **infrastructure operations master** is responsible for updating object references in its domain that point to the object in another domain.
+            1. The **infrastructure operations master** is responsible for updating object references in its domain that point to an object in another domain.
 The infrastructure master updates object references locally and uses replication to bring all other replicas of the domain up to date.
 The object reference contains the object’s globally unique identifier (GUID), distinguished name and possibly a SID.
 The distinguished name and SID on the object reference are periodically updated to reflect changes made to the actual